 Conservation

-The Great Australian Wildlife Search is an ambitious project designed to utilise citizen science and ecological monitoring to address significant knowledge gaps in biodiversity understanding throughout Australia.
+The Great Australian Wildlife Search is an ambitious project harnessing powerful citizen science combined with innovative ecological monitoring to address significant knowledge gaps in biodiversity understanding throughout Australia.
 Traditional methods for monitoring over large areas can be challenging due to their high costs, labor-intensive nature, and time-consuming processes.

+- Long-term ecological value.
 The establishment of a biobank facilitates future analyses, enabling continuous monitoring and exploration.
-Melbourne Water is already planning to enhance this extensive dataset by examining species on a smaller scale, including macroinvertebrates.

 Want to learn more?